 Setting passwords is an easy and effective way to control access, but it makes only 50% of success in protecting EHR records from the breach.
-User’s identity is the second part of protecting patients’ data.
+A user’s identity is the second part of protecting patients’ data.
 Often, the user’s identity is used to control access to data.
 Access control options can be inbuilt in your operating system (Windows) or an application (e-prescribing module).
-Using these options you can give access to health information to those people who need to know it.
+Using these options, you can give access to health information to those people who need to know it.
 In small clinics, these manipulations can be done manually by using an access control list.
 A person having authorized rights to the system (system administrator) can perform these actions.
 Before granting access to all employees, you need to identify the access rights for each person.

 You may also need to assign the roles for those who have access to patients’ data.
-This may require additional configuration of the system according to the roles performed by nurses, billing specialists or physicians.
+This may require additional configuration of the system according to the roles performed by nurses, billing specialists, or physicians.
 These manipulations include the type of information to be accessed.
-It’s important to assign the correct roles to the staff and distribute the access permissions for these roles correctly taking into account the information each person needs to know to perform their duties effectively.
+It’s important to assign the correct roles to the staff and distribute the access permissions for these roles correctly, taking into account the information each person needs to know to perform their duties effectively.
 This is a complex process because the tasks and responsibilities of employees often overlap.
-Therefore, setting up the systems in small healthcare facilities requires a lot of efforts and time.
+Therefore, setting up the systems in small healthcare facilities requires a lot of effort and time.

 Sometimes EHR records are accessed without permission.
 This can or can’t involve data breach depending on particular circumstances.
 In some cases, this incident should be reported to the national cybersecurity agency.
 The actions are described in the law.
-By checking access logs you can prevent these data breaches in the future.
+By checking access logs, you can prevent these data breaches in the future.
 In general, good access controls help avoid these malpractices.

-Tip 6: Control Physical Access
+Tip 6: Control of Physical Access

 Providing security to information is important, but physical access to computers should be controlled as well.
-EHR system must be protected from unauthorized access.
+EHR systems must be protected from unauthorized access.
 Sometimes devices having EHR information are lost or stolen.
 This results in unauthorized access and data breach.
 According to the report of the Office for Civil Rights, 50% of the cases of data loss result from losing devices (handhelds, hard drives, backup tapes, desktop computers, network servers) and portable storage media (CDs, DVDs, flash drives, etc.).
 Therefore, it’s important to lower the chances that devices or portable media may be lost or stolen.

-One of the possible measures to do so is to secure devices in locked rooms, effectively manage keys and restrict the ability of personnel to remove devices from secure rooms.
-The server that contains confidential information should be also stored in a secure area and locked.
+One of the possible measures to do so is to secure devices in locked rooms, effectively manage keys, and restrict the ability of personnel to remove devices from secure rooms.
+The server that contains confidential information should also be stored in a secure area and locked.
 When searching for an appropriate location for a server, you should take into account the following factors:

 - physical protection